Upcoming Filmed for IMAX movies in 2025 and why you need to watch them at Cineworld

 Going to the cinema should mean the whole package: snacks, a drink, and watching your chosen movie the way it was always intended to be seen.
-Whether or not you’ve experienced a movie Filmed for IMAX before, it’s a spectacle that needs to be seen again and again, with plenty of 2025 movie releases to go and see Filmed for IMAX.
+Whether or not you’ve experienced a movie Filmed for IMAX before, it’s a spectacle that needs to be seen again and again, with plenty of 2025 movie releases to go experience what Filmed for IMAX is all about.
+We've had Thunderbolts, we've had Final Destination: Bloodlines, but what else is coming up this year?

 Offering a larger, more expansive and immersive viewing down to every last detail, we explain exactly what a Filmed for IMAX movie is, as well as all the titles available to watch now and coming up throughout the year.